 Improved mental health and stability are one of the primary ways that taking time off from drinking can significantly improve your well-being.
 As highlighted by well-known online mental health platform Talkspace, alcohol can worsen symptoms of depression and anxiety.
 Similarly, drinking to relieve those symptoms increases your risk of becoming alcohol dependent or succumbing to alcoholism.

 Additionally, if you’ve ever felt particularly worried or anxious when you’re hungover, you’re not alone.
 Anxiety is a common side effect of excessive drinking.
 If you’re in peak mental health, you should be fine drinking a few glasses per week—but if you already experience symptoms of anxiety, depression, or any other mental health difficulty, alcohol is the last thing your body needs.

 Sober October is a great opportunity to see how your mental health might improve if you stop drinking.
 You might find yourself feeling more stable, happier, and more in control.
 If so, consider extending your sobriety.
-You can also reach out to an online counselor via platforms like Betterhelp or Regain.

 3. Reduced risk of accidental injury

 Alcohol also plays an active role in many of the physical injuries that cause people to go to emergency rooms around the world.
 Somewhere between 10% and 20% of all ER visits are alcohol-related (a figure that increases by about 200,000 cases every year).
 This is because alcohol impairs both physical characteristics, like your coordination and balance, and mental characteristics, like impulse control.